DanieleDidino/toxic_comment_clf/README.md

 # Train models for toxic language classification

+The goal is to build a small model that does a good job at classifing the toxic language.
+It should be able to run on small devices.

+This is a work in progress repo!!

 ## Multilabel classification

 **Multilabel classification** is a type of classification task where each instance can be assigned multiple labels simultaneously.